The Two Witnesses

 power to shut up the sky – literally “heaven” as it bears the meaning of “heaven” in Revelation 10:5,6, etc. The two witnesses are “the anointed ones” (Zechariah 4:14), who have been “anointed” by the Spirit of Christ.
 They have the keys to the kingdom of heaven.
 They have the power to bring forth the spiritual rain of the Spirit of Christ, the “Rock” that strikes the “statue,” of the beast (Daniel 2:35).
 These are also great men of faith, like Elijah, “who prayed earnestly that it would not rain,” because God’s people had bowed down to Baal (and to the beast in the New Testament) … “then he prayed again, and the sky produced rain,” (James 5:17, 18, and 1 Kings 17:1).

 Jesus and James told us that Elijah “shut up the sky” for 3 years and six months (Luke 4:25, James 5:17).
-This prefigured the coming spiritual drought of “3 1/2 years” for the saints in the hands of the beast.
-This time is not mentioned in the Book of 1 Kings, but becomes a spiritual prophecy in the New Testament.
+This prefigured the coming spiritual drought of “3 1/2 years” time, “time, times and half a time,” of the saints in the hands of the beast.

 the beast that comes up out of the abyss – this is of course “the beast” in Revelation 13; “the beast…that will ascend out of the abyss” in Revelation 17:8 , the religious-political power that oppressed the saints.
 The Ten European states gave “their power and authority to the beast,” as described in Revelation 17:13.